projectcalico/calico/master/reference/calicoctl/commands/node/run.md

                            > interface=<IFACE NAME REGEX>
                              Use the first valid IP address found on interfaces named as per the supplied interface name regex.
+			   > skip-interface=<IFACE NAME REGEX LIST>
+			     Use the first valid IP address on the first enumerated interface (same logic as first-found
+			     above) that does NOT match with any of the specified interface name regexes.
+Regexes are
+			     separated by commas (e.g. eth.*,enp0s.*).
                            [default: first-found]
      --ip6-autodetection-method=<IP6_AUTODETECTION_METHOD>
                            Specify the autodetection method for detecting the